BrigitteSprung/100-days-of-code/log.md

 **Today's Progress**: I fininshed my portfolio website!

-**Thoughts** Well... enough to not be embarrased by putting it online.
+**Thoughts:** Well... enough to not be embarrased by putting it online.
 I definitely plan on working on this more in the future.
 - [ ] For the future: Upload to custom domain

 **Link to work:** [Restaurant Reviews](https://github.com/BrigitteSprung.github.io)